 Like any federally‐chartered bank, PNC Bank is prohibited by law from making contributions to candidates and political parties in all federal and many state elections.
 Our policies reflect this prohibition.
 Even where permitted by law, PNC does not contribute corporate funds for election campaigns, nor do we make any political contributions to candidates, candidate campaign committees, political parties or committees, independent expenditure committees or Super PACs.

 Consistent with campaign finance laws, PNC sponsors Political Action Committees (PACs), supported entirely by voluntary employee contributions, which contribute at the federal, state and local levels.
 Bipartisan contributions support candidates, parties or committees whose views align with PNC’s priorities.
-In 2019, federal candidate and federal PAC contributions made through PNC’s PACs totaled $416,000.
+In 2021, contributions made through PNC's PACs totaled $424,550.
 As required by law, contributions made by the PNC PACs are reported in filings with the Federal Election Commission, as well as the relevant state or local commissions, which are publicly available.

 PNC belongs to national trade associations, state banking associations and local chambers of commerce that represent the interests of both the financial services industry and the broader business community.
 These organizations work to represent the industry and advocate on major public policy issues of importance to PNC and the communities we serve.